saivojjala/MRM-AI-Taskphase/README.md

 # Saipranav-Vojjala
-This repository contains the codes from my training period at Mars Rover Manipal before officially inducted into the team.
+This repository contains the codes from my training period at Mars Rover Manipal before officially being inducted into the team.